olivivan7/My_BI_Projects/README.md

 **Hello World,**

-My name is Ivan and this is my GitHub profile.
+My name is Ivan and this is my GitHub profile.<br/>
 Here are the most relevant projects that I´ve done so far.<br/>
 Most part are related to **Business Intelligence, Data Science and Data Engineering**.<br/>
 Others are related to **Software Engineering**.<br/>